-The first three months come with an additional restriction: your teen can only drive during daylight hours.
-After those three months, they can drive until 10 p.m. as long as an eligible adult is present.
+For the first three months after getting the permit, your teen can only drive during daylight hours.
+After that, they're allowed to drive until 10 p.m. — as long as that qualified adult is still in the car.

-Your teen can drive solo after passing the road test and earning a Florida driver's license.
-To qualify for the road test, they must hold the learner's permit for at least 12 months (if under 18), complete 50 hours of supervised driving, and have a clean driving record during the permit period.
-Once they pass, they receive a license that allows unsupervised driving, though nighttime restrictions still apply until they turn 18.
+Solo driving starts the moment your teen passes the road test and holds a Florida driver's license.
+To qualify, they need to hold the learner's permit for at least 12 months (if under 18), complete 50 hours of supervised driving — 10 of those at night — and keep a clean driving record during the permit period.
+Once they pass, unsupervised driving is on the table, though some nighttime restrictions stick around until they turn 18.

 |---|---|---|